agilecustoms/release/docs/semantic-release.md

 1. `agilecustoms/publish` [inputs](../README.md#inputs) in your workflow file
 2. [configuration file](https://semantic-release.gitbook.io/semantic-release/usage/configuration#configuration-file) (such as `.releaserc.json`) in the root of your repository
 3. [shareable configurations](https://semantic-release.gitbook.io/semantic-release/extending/shareable-configurations-list)
 are **NOT SUPPORTED**.
 I (Alex C) checked 4 most popular configurations.
-Each of them provide a combination of plugins to release for particular platform.
+Each of them provides a combination of plugins to release for a particular platform.
 Since `agilecustoms/publish` uses only 2 plugins (and only in `dryRun` mode) - there's no much value in support of shareable configurations

+Bottom line, these are only supported configuration options for semantic-release:
+- branches
+- plugins
+- tag-format

 ## Examples